 You’re going to build a file-based research knowledge base and teach an AI agent to navigate it.
-By the end, you’ll ask a question about coding agents and get a grounded answer — sourced from real papers, not training data.
+By the end, you’ll ask a question about coding agents and get a grounded answer — sourced from real papers, not just the model’s parametric memory.
+Time: ~20 minutes.
+Result: A working research KB with 5 papers, routing tables, and a research partner you can query.Documentation Index

 What You’re Building